steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

 state are not reflected in the filesystem itself -they are unique to the instance of the client.

-**Implementation Note**: the static `FileSystem get(URI uri, Configuration conf) ` method may return a pre-existing instance of a filesystem client class - a class that may also be in use in other threads.
-Current implementations of FileSystem *do not make any attempt to synchronize access to the working directory field*.
+**Implementation Note**: the static `FileSystem get(URI uri, Configuration conf) ` method MAY return a pre-existing instance of a filesystem client class - a class that may also be in use in other threads.
+The implementations of `FileSystem` which ship with Apache Hadoop *do not make any attempt to synchronize access to the working directory field*.

 ### Invariants